 Studying at university can be tough sometimes.
 If you’re a recent school leaver you may find your tried and trusted study skills are no longer working for you in the university environment.
 Alison Hillier from Academic Learning Support refers to this as the ‘culture shock’ – where previously successful students become crippled by having to self-direct their learning, as well as becoming derailed by their … Continue reading How to study smarter

 Let’s get this out of the way: I am a planning nerd.
 I love making timetables, charts, and colour coding things.
 When I enter Officeworks I strut like Tobey McGuire in Spiderman 3.
 Enjoying this planning business is fortuitous because, for me, it’s totally necessary.
-Alongside full-time uni, I have three casual jobs, a small army of children and a partner I enjoy spending time … Continue reading Study plans: The Navigator how-to
+Alongside full-time uni, I have three casual jobs, a small army of children and a partner I enjoy spending time … Continue reading Navigator How-To: Study Plans

 Are you someone who struggles to study during exam time?
 We’ve all been there at some time or another.